enochiankim/data-engineering-zoomcamp-2023_Final_Project/README.md

 The goals for this project to answer the following questions.

-* What was the overall average trend of FAANG stocks during this period?
+* What was the overall trend of FAANG stocks during this period?
 * What was the average daily trading volume of FAANG stocks during this period?
 * Which FAANG company had the highest percentage increase in stock price during this period?